kyle-blue/mini-gpt/README.md

 # mini-gpt

-MiniGPT - GPT based on GPT-2.0 trained on FineWeb dataset
+MiniGPT - GPT trained on the works of shakespeare.
+Made as a proof-of-concept for understanding low level functions of original transformers / GPT from the original "attention is all you need" research paper.

 # Installation

 ## Pre-requisites

-- Install Poetry
-- Install pyenv
+- Install uv

-Run:

-- `pyenv install 3.12.9`
-- `pyenv local 3.12.9`
-- `poetry install`

 # Development

-To run the program use:

-- `poetry run python src/main.py`
+Create a virtual environment using `uv venv -p 3.12.9`

+Activate virtual environment using: `source ./.venv/bin/activate`

+Install dependencies using `uv sync`

+Run using `python3 src/main.py` while in venv